 Around June of 1868 his business was declared insolvent.
 His tools, stock and plant were advertised for auction as well as land and a timber dwelling.
 He was able to raise funds to get out of trouble, and by December he was applying for the ‘certificate of discharge’ of his debts.
 The business would continue at the same address as before the insolvency.

 Stokes and Martin

-Stokes was in partnership with George Frederick Martin from about 1867 (see the medallion below), around the period of his insolvency, until some time after 1891 when a fire originating in their machinery department destroyed the business premises in Caledonian Lane. ( The building ran between Little Bourke Street a.k.a ‘Post Office Place’ and Bourke Street.
-The address was referred to as 246 1/2 Post Office Place) .
+Stokes was in partnership with George Frederick Martin from around 1867 (see the medallion below), around the period of his insolvency, until some time (perhaps in 1893) after 1891 when a fire originating in their machinery department destroyed the business premises in Caledonian Lane.
+(The building ran between Little Bourke Street a.k.a ‘Post Office Place’ and Bourke Street.
+The address was referred to as 246 1/2 Post Office Place).